francoisrobertlab/robtools/computecanada/install.md

-# Install seqtools on Compute Canada servers
+# Install robtools on Compute Canada servers

 :memo: *The examples use Beluga server*